kdwarn/flashcards/README.md

 New cards will be added to this deck.
 ```

-## Studying a Deck
+## Studying Decks

 You can study the currently selected deck with `flashcards study` or you can specify a different deck, e.g. `flashcards study German`.
+If you have more than one deck, you can also study them all at once with `flashcards study all`.

 The app will iterate through the cards, pausing between the question and answer.
 You can quit the session by pressing the "q" key.